Resisting Contextual Interference in RAG via Parametric-Knowledge Reinforcement

-\textbf{Training.} We conduct experiments with \texttt{Qwen2.5-3B-Instruct} and \texttt{Qwen2.5-7B-Instruct}, We use five retrieved passages to all retrieval-based methods.
-For integrating internal/external knowledge task, we reconstruct the ConFiQA dataset for training and testing.
-As for retrieval-augmented general tasks training, we use the training sets of HotpotQA to form a unified dataset for \method and other fine-tuning-based baselines.
-For the SFT baselines, we train all models for one epoch.
-For GRPO based baselines and our \method, we use a global batch size of 8, a rollout batch size of 16, a rollout temperature of 0.9, and a learning rate of $1\times10^{-6}$.All experiments are conducted using 8 A100 GPUs and share the same system prompt for training and inference.
+For both GRPO-based baselines and our \method, we use a global batch size of 128, a rollout batch size of 32, a rollout temperature of 1, and a learning rate of $1\times10^{-6}$.
+All experiments are conducted on 8 H100 GPUs, with a consistent system prompt for both training and inference.